alex-bellon/wikipedia/README.md

 ### Food
 - [Butter mountain](https://en.wikipedia.org/wiki/Butter_mountain) - a supply surplus of butter produced in the European Economic Community because of government interventionism that began in the 1970s
+- [Democracy sausage](https://en.wikipedia.org/wiki/Democracy_sausage) - the colloquial name for a sausage wrapped in a slice of bread, bought from a sausage sizzle operated as a fundraiser at Australian polling places on election day, often in aid of the institutions that house the polling place.
 - [Government cheese](https://en.wikipedia.org/wiki/Government_cheese) - processed cheese provided to welfare beneficiaries, Food Stamp recipients, and the elderly receiving Social Security in the United States, as well as to food banks.
 - [Popcorn](https://en.wikipedia.org/wiki/Popcorn) - a variety of corn kernel which expands and puffs up when heated
 - [Soldiers (food)](https://en.wikipedia.org/wiki/Soldiers_(food)) - a thin strip of toast; the strips that a slice is cut into are reminiscent of soldiers on parade.